bjbiggerstaff/PooledInfRate/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+A couple of basic example with contrived data:

 ``` r
 library(PooledInfRate)